 Your Rights in the Workplace

-Everyone who has permission to work in Ireland has the same rights in the workplace, regardless of their nationality or immigration status.
+Everyone who has permission to work in Ireland has employment rights in the workplace, regardless of their nationality or immigration status.

 This means that you have a right to a legal contract, to lawful hours of work, to a salary at or above the minimum wage, and other entitlements as set out in Irish law.
 (See more below)